YsaMee/School-Portfolio/README.md

 </p>

-~~I dedicated a few of my work to HawtStrokes for inspiring me and motivating me to become as good of a programmer as you.~~
+~~I dedicated a few of my work to a friend for inspiring me and motivating me to become as good of a programmer as you.~~